envelope-zero/backend/CONTRIBUTING.md

 ## Tests & test coverage

-The test coverage goal is 100%.
+The test coverage goal is > 95%.
 Please try to add tests for everything you add to the codebase.
 If in doubt, you’re always welcome to open an issue and ask for help.

-To run tests, run `make test`.
-To show the test coverage graphically in your browser, run `make coverage`.